-In an effort to help address regional and statewide transportation needs, the Department is dedicating resources to prioritize improvements on the Interstate 75 corridor.
+In the near term, to help address regional and statewide transportation needs, the Department is dedicating resources to prioritize improvements on the Interstate 75 corridor.
 Much of the feedback received from local communities during the ACE study recommended reviewing and prioritizing solutions for the I-75 corridor as part of the overall process.

-FDOT sincerely appreciates all the input and efforts made on behalf of this project.
-We look forward to collaborating with the various communities for a shared transportation vision.
+FDOT appreciates all the input and efforts from the local communities, government partners, and stakeholders.
+We look forward to collaborating toward a shared transportation vision for the region and local area.

 Senate Bill (SB) 100 (2021), codified in section 339.66(6), Florida Statutes directs FDOT to commence the PD&E Study for the Northern Turnpike Extension.
 A report summarizing the status of the PD&E must be submitted to the Governor of Florida, President of the Florida Senate, and Speaker of the Florida House of Representatives by December 31, 2022.